tagoras/LinuxShell/README.md

 - CommandPicker, which retrieves an ICommand object also contains CommandManager object.
 - CommandManager object is used to store all the commands that the application can run.

 - ICommand is an abstract class that declares one function called execute() any class inheriting from it has to override it.
 ICommand is inherited by every shell command implementation.
-It allows me to store different command objects using shared pointers.
+It allows storing different command objects using shared pointers.

   # Building the project